makerdao/auction-keeper/README.md

 ### Limitations

-* Bidding on collateral or MKR with Dai requires `join`ing Dai to a `vat` rather than merely possessing the tokens.
-This keeper does not yet offer a facility to `join` or `exit` Dai from the `vat`.
 * This keeper does not explicitly handle global settlement.
 If global settlement occurs while a winning bid is outstanding, the keeper will not request a `yank` to refund the bid.
+Workaround is to call `yank` directly using `seth`.

 ## Installation